tick4441/banBTP/README.md

 BananaBTP is licensed under BSD clause 3.
 BrainBTP is 100 percent open-source, It's dataset is also open.

-Currently the dataset is 1671 lines of txt.
+Currently the dataset is under 1 million lines of txt.
 It aims to be small and perform on small computers.